 That’s all well and good, but most prospective clients aren’t just looking to find out what you do.
 They want to know how you can solve a very specific problem they have and what kind of impact solving that problem would have on them.
 Write your service overview from your client’s point-of-view and follow the problem-solution-benefits framework.
 It’s a lot like a math problem that tells a much clearer story.
 You have X problem, we have Y solution, and you’ll see Z benefits.

 But it’s not just what you say, it’s also how much you say.
-You should be able to write about your service offering following the problem-solution-benefits framework somewhere in the range of 200-300 words.
-That means it should only take someone roughly two minutes to read everything they need to know about your service.
-If you write 1,000 words, it would take someone more than seven minutes to read it.
-That may not sound like a long time, but it’s an incredibly long amount of time to spend on a single page.
+You should be able to write about your service offering following the problem-solution-benefits framework in 200-300 words.
+That means it should only take someone 2:00 to read everything they need to know about your service.
+If you write 1,000 words, it would take someone more than 7:00 to read it.
+That may not sound like a long time.
+But for website it’s an incredibly long amount of time to spend on a single page.
 So, be concise and make your point quickly.

 You can, of course, offer additional details or a different way to consume the information with a link to a video, presentation, or other downloadable.
 It can also be really impactful to introduce your experts and allow prospects to quickly find (and keep vetting) the people who will ultimately be solving their problems.
 This is a pretty important step, because it’s what connects them to the discussion phase in their journey.
 Finally, if a service you offer also has a set of sub-services, you would want them to be easily navigated to as well.
 These sub-service pages would also follow the suggested content breakdown for a consistent experience.